 When it comes to bread and baked goods, it is the gluten in the flour that keeps the dough or batter together and allows us to pull and stretch pizza dough.
 So, if you are baking gluten-free, you need an added ingredient to do the job of the gluten.
-Luckily, there are a few natural choices: xanthan gum and guar gum.
+Luckily, there are a few natural choices, such as xanthan gum and guar gum.
 Other gluten-free thickening alternatives are gelatin and agar.

 Xanthan (ZAN thun) gum and guar (gwar) gum are used in gluten-free cooking to bind, thicken, and emulsify gluten-free ingredients.
 If you don't add one of these gums to most of your gluten-free baked goods, the end result will likely be a pile of crumbs!

 The two thickeners are similar, but is one gum better than the other?
 And how much gum do you really need to use for best baking results?

 Xanthan gum is a common additive in a variety of foods such as ice cream, yogurt, sauces, and dressings, as well as gluten-free baked goods.
 It is a corn-based, fermented product that is made by fermenting corn sugar with a microbial called "Xanthomonas campestris."
 After fermentation, the residue is dried and ground into a powder, which is how it is sold.
 When the powder is mixed with a liquid, the reaction creates a gel-like substance.
 It is used extensively in the food industry as a stabilizer and to make products thicker, hence the use in gluten-free recipes.